Cloudxtreme/DDPS-demo/README.md

 Check the newest files, specific application folders or syslog if in doubt.

 ### Services running inside the VM
-If you have a service running inside the VM (postgreSQL, pgpool, Node.js apps they MUST run on localhost (127.0.0.1)!
+If you have a service running inside the VM (PostgreSQL, pgpool-II or Node.js apps they MUST run on localhost (127.0.0.1)!

     $ vagrant ssh              # log into the VM
     $ netstat -an |grep tcp    # list all TCP services running inside the VM